semon69/course_review/README.md

 ### Endpoints:

-1. Create a Course: POST /api/course
+1. Create a Course: POST /api/courses (Only Admin can create course)
 2. Get Paginated and Filtered Courses: GET /api/courses
-3. Create a Category: POST /api/categories
+3. Create a Category: POST /api/categories (Only Admin can create course)
 4. Get All Categories: GET /api/categories
-5. Create a Review: POST /api/reviews
+5. Create a Review: POST /api/reviews (Only User can create course)
-6. Update a Course (Partial Update with Dynamic Update): PUT /api/courses/:courseId
+6. Update a Course (Partial Update with Dynamic Update): PUT /api/courses/:courseId (Only Admin can create course)
 7. Get Course by ID with Reviews: GET /api/courses/:courseId/reviews
 8. Get the Best Course Based on Average Review (Rating): GET /api/course/best